ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 the Server-Connection-Id header, along with a Datagram-Flow-Id header and an authority pseudo-header.
 If any of these is missing, the proxy MUST reject the request with a 400 (Bad Request) reponse.
-The proxy also MUST reject the request if the requested datagram flow ID has already been used on that client QUIC connection with a different requested authority.
+The proxy also MUST reject the request if the requested datagram flow ID has already been used on that client <-> proxy QUIC connection with a different requested authority.

 The proxy then determines the server-facing socket to associate with the client's